rathinimal/Octave_scientific_calculator/README.md

     4.Press = to evaluate the expression.

-some issues
+Some issues
     1.sqrt means square root
     2.to calculate angles in radians should use pi conversion 3.(^2) is square function
     4.when error is occured , remove error string on text box and enter again

-screenshot of octave
+Screenshot of octave
     ![alt text](image.png)